Solumin/RubyBackups/README.md

 TODO:

-- Finish implementation of Compressor and Uploader
+- Finish implementation of Uploader

 - Consider concurrent approach, e.g. compressing and uploading in parallel.